2018 Sulawesi earthquake and tsunami: Response

 The regional government of Jakarta announced that it would donate a total of 60 billion rupiah for the recovery effort.
 A total of 83 personnel were also sent to Central Sulawesi.
 The Government of Toli-Toli Regency sent 25 tonnes of rice, sembako and clothes to Donggala.
 East Luwu Regency sent 18 trucks carrying logistics, blankets and clothes to Palu, Donggala and Sigi while the regional government of East Java sent volunteers and medical team and donated 5 billion rupiah to the victims.
 The local government of Lamongan, East Java, sent 34 trucks carrying more than 4,000 boxes of mineral water, 15.89 tonnes of rice, 2,000 packages of sembako, canned foods and other aids to Central Sulawesi.
 West Sumatra sent 1.6 tonnes of rendang and donated 1 billion rupiah to the victims.
 Gorontalo sent 100 police personnel, 16 social workers, 14 marines, 15 BPBD personnel, 15 personnel from the local Indonesian Red Cross and 100 personnel from Korem 133/NWB.
 Medical team, ambulance, medicine and aids worth of 256 million rupiah were also sent to Palu and Donggala.
 Local government of Boalemo Regency sent blankets, foods and other essential aids as well as medical team and SAR personnel to Palu and Donggala.
 Disaster response team, Quick Response team, doctors, paramedics, and trucks carrying logistics and medicines were also sent by Takalar Regency, South Sulawesi.
 Regent of Jeneponto Regency Iksan Iskandar stated that his government will send logistics and donations to the victims of the disaster.
 East Kalimantan Province sent a ship carrying tents, clothes, and aids to Palu.
 Government of West Java donated 2 billion rupiah to the victims while the government of Central Java sent doctors, nurses and personnel from BPBD to Central Sulawesi.
-Government of Kampar, Riau, sent 3 tonnes of clothes, 4 tonnes of sembako and a donation of 300 million rupiah to Palu and Donggala.
+Government of Kampar, Riau — sent 3 tonnes of clothes, 4 tonnes of sembako and a donation of 300 million rupiah to Palu and Donggala.

 Helicopters and ships were deployed from Borneo by the Indonesian National Search and Rescue Agency.
-Regional search and rescue agency from Boolang Mongondow, Kendari and Makassar also sent dozens of personnel to assist the rescue efforts in Sulawesi.
+Regional search and rescue agency from Bolaang Mongondow, Kendari and Makassar also sent dozens of personnel to assist the rescue efforts in Sulawesi.
 Makassar Red Cross stated that they will send 12 personnel and ambulances to the affected areas.
 Head of the Indonesian National Search and Rescue Agency Muhammad Syaugi stated that he had ordered the personnel from the regional search and rescue agency in Gorontalo, Banjarmasin and Balikpapan to assist the rescue operation in Palu.